edinburgh-napier/set09121/labs/lab1/build_setup.md

 This is the basic "Hello world" for SFML, we will use this to test everything is in-place and working.

 ## Building code with CMake
-Now we need to create our development environment.

-If you were mad you could create makefiles and do it like a 1990's hacker.

-If you were naive you may want to open up Visual Studio, create a new project, and spend 2 hours digging thourgh build settings.
-2005 called and it want is workflow back.

 While C++ doesn't have a standardized package and build system (i.e, Pythons's pip, Nodes's npm), we have something that's pretty close: **CMake**